This story originally appeared in 2018. John Wolfe died on Nov. 5, 2022.

 Wolfe never knew his great-grandfather.
 But he often visited his grandmother, Doré, who lived in the house while he was growing up.
 With its hidden nooks and crannies, secret doorways, tunnels and narrow back staircases, it was a kid’s dream house to explore.
 Wolfe and his wife funded the restoration four years ago of his grandmother’s room, also known as the Rose Room.

 His grandmother passed on to him a love for the Folly and Kernersville.
 Wolfe’s leadership and generosity have touched most every corner of the town.
-He and Bobbie have donated a historic house near Körner’s Folly for the town’s new museum.
+He and Bobbie helped found the Kernersville Museum and donated a historic house for the museum’s home.
+He also helped develop the Paul J. Ciener Botanical Garden.

 “My clients have been absolutely wonderful,” he says.
 “That’s my favorite ‘collection,’ if you will.
 I’ve had some wonderful clients over the years who have become friends and their families have become friends.
 It’s a collection of some awfully good folks.”